 - Participation is required to maintain enrollment in the ExSEL Program.

-It is very easy to sign up on line by visiting www.mtu.edu/success/academic/support/exsel/ and completing the online contract.
+It is very easy to sign up on line by visiting our ExSEL Program page and completing the online contract.

-- Yes, attend the Parent/Student Orientation Meeting on Sunday, August 25 (time and location TBD).
+- Yes, attend the Parent/Student Orientation Meeting (day, time, and location TBD).

 - You will automatically be enrolled by the registrar in UN 1000, so reference your class schedule during O-Week to see what days/time your class section meets.